John Kemble (martyr)

 John Kemble (c.
-1599 – 22 August 1679) was an English Roman Catholic martyr.
-He was one of the Forty Martyrs of England and Wales.
+1599 – 22 August 1679) was an English Catholic priest killed by the crown due to his ministry.
+He was canonized in 1970 by Pope Paul VI as one of the Forty Martyrs of England and Wales.

 Early years and ordination

 John Kemble was born at Rhydicar Farm, St Weonards, Herefordshire, in 1599, the son of John and Anne Kemble.
 They were a prominent local recusant Catholic family, which included four other priests.
 His cousin was another future martyr – David Lewis.
 John Kemble was ordained at Douai College, on 23 February 1625.
 He returned to England on 4 June 1625 as a missionary in Monmouthshire and Herefordshire.

 Pastoral work

 In normal times, despite harsh anti-Catholic laws, the extent of persecution depended upon the sympathies of local landowners.
 Around Hereford and Monmouth, where the Catholic Earl of Worcester (from 1642 Marquess) held sway at Raglan Castle, the old religion was for long periods practised with impunity, even after his own conversion to the Church of England.
 From 1622 there was even a Jesuit College at Cwm, Llanrothal, near Welsh Newton, which survived until 1678, though its existence was widely known, and was twice debated in the House of Commons.

-Upon Kemble's return to Monmouthshire, he served more than 50 years as an itinerant priest, winning admirers even among Protestants.
+Upon Kemble's return to Monmouthshire, he served more than 50 years as an itinerant priest, often serving mass at Treago Castle, the feudal seat of his home village of St. Weonards, winning admirers even among Protestants.
 Little is known of his work caring for his flock during these 53 years.
 The condition of Catholics had eased but priests still needed to perform their ministry discreetly.
 Based at Pembridge Castle, the home of his nephew, Captain Richard Kemble, he had seemed immune from prosecution.